enukeWebDev/enukeWebDev/README.md

  - 🌱 I’m currently learning Web Development.
  - 👯 I’m looking to collaborate on real world projects to enhance my skill set.
  - 🤔 I’m looking for help with connecting / networking in Web Develpoment industry.
- - 💬 Ask me about my learning journey and my career change from Federal Government Employee (Operations Superintendent - 14 years) to aspiring Web Developer.
+ - 💬 Ask me about my learning journey and my career change to become a Web Developer.
  - 📫 How to reach me:
    * Email: enuke4@gmail.com
    * Celphone #: (306) 514-2221